-USACE Studies: The US Congress Conference Report 108-357 dated November 7, 2003 of the FY 04 EWDAA states: "The conferees have provided \$1,100,000 for the Sacramento-San Joaquin Delta, California, study including \$350,000 for a reconnaissance study to evaluate environmental restoration, flood protection, recreation, and related purposes for the California Bay-Delta Authority North Delta Improvements project, and \$500,000 to initiate and complete a reconnaissance study to prioritize and evaluate environmental restoration, flood protection, and Levees.
+USACE Studies: The US Congress Conference Report 108-357 dated November 7, 2003 of the FY 04 EWDAA states: "The conferees have provided \$1,100,000 for the Sacramento-San Joaquin Delta, California, study including \$350,000 for a reconnaissance study to evaluate environmental restoration, flood protection, recreation, and related purposes for the California Bay-Delta Authority North Delta Improvements project, and \$500,000 to initiate and complete a reconnaissance study to prioritize and evaluate environmental restoration, flood protection and related purposes for the Delta Islands and Levees.
 The remaining funding is provided for the Delta Special Study."
 In 2005, USACE will initiate Reconnaissance Studies on North Delta and Delta Islands and Levees.